 If improved cardio isn’t on your list of “gains” to be made in 2021, but strength and greek-god muscle definition are – then you’re probably after a total gym setup more so than any other particular machine.

-These pre-built home gyms are essentially packages that contain several incredibly effective stations that are all built into one unit for convenience and to help you save precious dwelling space.
+These pre-built home gyms are essentially packages that contain several incredibly effective stations that are all built into one unit for convenience and to help you in saving valuable floor space.

-Typically, you'll be able to exercise your entire upper body, legs, hips, core, back, and chest using these home gyms.
+Typically, you’ll be able to exercise any particular muscles like your entire upper body, legs, hips, core, back, and chest…all on one great machine.
 And depending on the setup, some of these machines may even offer some elementary form of cardio too such as a built-in rower of sorts.

 All in all, a total home gym is the best bet for those of us looking to create an ideal strength-training environment at home.
 However, as noted earlier, this category typically doesn’t offer much in terms of cardio.

 Ellipticals & Cross Trainers